-During the fourth quarter 2023, we decided to discontinue the construction of our new production facilities in Peterborough, UK and Dallas-Fort Worth, Texas.
+During the fourth quarter of 2023, we decided to discontinue the construction of our new production facilities in Peterborough, UK and Dallas-Fort Worth, Texas.
 We recorded \$172.6 million in non-cash impairments and \$29.0 million in restructuring and other exit costs relating to these production facilities.
+During the six months ended June 30, 2024, we have increased the estimated non-cash impairment charge with \$1.7 million to a total of \$174.3 million.
 We estimate these restructuring and other exit costs to result in no more than \$20 million of net cash outflows through 2025, after taking into consideration proceeds from selling certain equipment.
 For a further discussion on risks related to this see Item 3.D.
 "Risk Factors" of our 2023 Annual Report.

-Effective as of January 1, 2024, the Company made changes to how it makes strategic decisions and allocates resources among its operating segments.
+Effective as of January 1, 2024, we made changes to how we make strategic decisions and allocate resources among our operating segments.
 As part of this change, the Greater China business is managed separately from the rest of the Asia business, forming its own operating segment.
 The rest of the Asia business, including the Singapore manufacturing facility, is managed together with the EMEA business, which is now identified as Europe & International.